zencoder/zencoder-rb/README.markdown

 The Net::HTTP backend will do its best to locate your local SSL certs to allow SSL verification.
 For a list of paths that are checked, see `Zencoder::HTTP::NetHTTP.root\_cert\_paths`.
 Feel free to add your own at runtime.

     Zencoder::HTTP::NetHTTP.root\_cert\_paths << '/my/custom/cert/path'

+### Advanced JSON

+#### Alternate JSON Libraries

+This library uses the `multi_json` gem to encode and decode JSON.
+It uses the `json_pure` gem by default for compatibility with different ruby implementations.
+You can change the JSON engine for MultiJson:

+    MultiJson.engine = :yajl